Secluded 45+ acres with two beautiful, custom, energy efficient homes, two year-round creeks and 3 waterfalls!

 Nina is an artist, acupuncturist and naturalist.
 She loves to create natural habitats for all life forms.
 Growing up in New York City, she wanted to escape to “wildness” as soon as she could crawl!
 She is the third generation of eldest daughters preserving wild land in perpetuity.
 A passionate, life-long student of the natural world and traditional cultures, she is dedicated to social and environmental justice and values living as lightly as possible on the planet.

 Nina has devoted many years of her life to learn about and learn from the beautiful wild riparian ecosystem in which she lives.
-She is a founding member of the Yuba Bear Burn Cooperative, volunteers on community burns, and teaches workshops on Nevada County land stewardship.
-She will continue to contribute labor, experience, and financial support toward stewarding Smiling Owl Wildlife Preserve, as long as she lives on the land, with a goal of creating a long term stewardship fund.
+She is a founding member of the Yuba Bear Burn Cooperative and volunteers on community burns.

-Nina is looking for land partners who are interested in the science of interconnected biological webs; who are dedicated to deeply understanding and nurturing their home and habitat; who share her passion for conservation and preservation; and who have the energy, ability and desire to co-steward the land with her.
-It is her hope that whomever buys into the project will eventually take over the stewardship whenever she is ready to move on.
+Nina's dream is to find the next land steward(s) who are interested in the science of interconnected biological webs; who are dedicated to deeply understanding and nurturing their home and habitat; who share her passion for conservation and preservation; and who have the energy, ability and desire to steward the land responsibly.

 Braiding Sweetgrass, Robin Wall Kimmer,